mergado/docs/_posts/2023-10-11-rules-and-queries.md

     + `updated_at` - The last time the product has been changed.
     + `output_changed_at` - The last time the product changed its output values.
     + `data` - A key-value pair containing elements, their names and values.
 These values are altered by rules with higher priority (applied sooner in the chain of rules).
-    + `metadata` - Cached data for the whole application procces that you send before in response for this particular product in another rule.
+    + `metadata` - Cached data for the whole application process that you send before in response for this particular product in another rule.

 The request is considered to be a success if the server replies with a `200 OK` HTTP status code and the body of the response contains products' data in the same format.
 The application is not required to return all products, it is required to return only the products and elements that were processed and should be changed in some way.
 For example, the server's response might be: